 To be animal

-Abrams is often referred to eco-psychologist, though a lot of his original work is grounded in phenomenology, a branch of philosophy championed in the mid-twentieth century by French philosopher Maurice Merleau-Ponty who “understood perception to be an ongoing dialogue between one's lived body and the world which it perceives” [quote from Wikipedia]
+Abrams is often referred to eco-psychologist, though a lot of his original work is grounded in phenomenology, a branch of philosophy championed in the mid-twentieth century by French philosopher Maurice Merleau-Ponty who “understood perception to be an ongoing dialogue between one's lived body and the world which it perceives” [quote from Wikipedia].

 Amongst the animals